 Yes you read that right!
-It’s been almost 7 years I haven’t applied shampoo, and my hair is at its best.
+It’s been more than 7 years I haven’t applied shampoo, and my hair is at its best.
 Then what do I apply?
 And why?
 Well, read on to know it:

 WHAT IS NO-POO?
 No-poo method of hair washing is actually giving up shampoo and using natural alternatives to wash hair.
 The popular alternatives are baking soda as shampoo and apple cider vinegar as conditioner.
 Over time I have discovered what is right for hair and what is not, and what else can be used for healthy hair washing.